El Barco de Vapor

 El Barco de Vapor is a children's Spanish editorial collection created in 1978 and published by Editorial SM.

 In 2019, it was launched Mi Barco de Vapor, customized books to encourage the reading and teamwork on kids.
 There is an award named after this collection, and in 2019 it was named Premio El Barco de Vapor Caribe and is for Cuban, Dominican, and Puerto Rican writers.

 Sets

 The titles of El Barco de Vapor are grouped by age and reading ability, in different series.
-So that parents, teachers and children have a clear orientation on the most appropriate readings, the series are ordered by colors.
+So that parents, teachers, and children have a clear orientation on the most appropriate readings, the series is ordered by color.

 White Series

 The white series is designed for children from 4-6 years old, who are beginning to read.
-These books contain short lines of text, with large typography, adapted vocabulary and a strong presence of color illustrations, which help to understand the text and favor the aesthetic education of the reader.
+These books contain short lines of text, with large typography, adapted vocabulary, and a strong presence of color illustrations, which help to understand the text and favor the aesthetic education of the reader.
 The novels of the white series usually occupy between 32 and 70 pages.